curtispuetz/pypp-docs/docs/installation.md

 # Installation

-Install the CLI via pip
+Install Python from python.org, then install the CLI via `pip`:

 `pip install pypp-cli`

-It is recommended that you install pypp-cli globally and have it on your path so that you can use the CLI anywhere on your computer.
+It is recommended that you install `pypp-cli` globally and have it on your path so that you can use the CLI anywhere on your computer.

-To build your generated C++ project, you will need CMake installed.
+To build your generated C++ project, you will need `CMake` installed.

 Also, to build your generated C++ project, you will need a C++ compiler installed.
-You should be able to use any compiler you wish (I have tested most with clang/clang++ and MSVC).
+The compiler that I recommend, because it is the one I am doing the most testing with, is `clang/clang++`.
+However, any C++ compiler should work, there is only a slightly greater chance that you will hit a Py++ bug with other compilers.

+If you are using `clang`, you will also need `ninja` installed.
+This can be installed via `pip`:

+`pip install ninja`

-To format your generated C++ code, you will need clang-format installed.
-If you already have the clang compiler installed, you likely have clang-format.
-If not, you can install clang-format separately.
+If you want to format your generated C++ code, you will need `clang-format` installed.
+If you already have the `clang` compiler installed, you likely have `clang-format` already (another reason why I recommend `clang`).
+If not, you can install `clang-format` separately.

-Lastly, you'll want Python installed.

 ## Compatible versions